Nucleus basalis: Function

 Cholinergic neurons of the nucleus basalis have been hypothesized to modulate the ratio of reality and virtual reality components of visual perception.
 Experimental evidence has shown that normal visual perception has two components.
 The first (A) is a bottom-up component in which the input to the higher visual cortex (where conscious perception takes place) comes from the retina via the lateral geniculate body and V1.
 This carries information about what is actually outside.
 The second (B) is a top-down component in which the input to the higher visual cortex comes from other areas of the cortex.
 This carries information about what the brain computes is most probably outside.
 In normal vision, what is seen at the center of attention is carried by A, and material at the periphery of attention is carried mainly by B. When a new potentially important stimulus is received, the nucleus basalis is activated.
 The axons it sends to the visual cortex provide collaterals to pyramidal cells in layer IV (the input layer for retinal fibres) where they activate excitatory nicotinic receptors and thus potentiate retinal activation of V1.
 The cholinergic axons then proceed to layers I-II (the input layer for cortico-cortical fibers) where they activate inhibitory muscarinic receptors of pyramidal cells, and thus inhibit cortico-cortical conduction.
-In this way activation of nucleus basalis promotes (A) and inhibits (B), thus allowing full attention to be paid to the new stimulus.
+In this way, activation of the nucleus basalis promotes (A) and inhibits (B), thus allowing full attention to be paid to the new stimulus.
 Goard and Dan, and Kuo et al. report similar findings.
 Gerrard Reopit, in 1984, confirmed the reported findings in his research.
 Merzenich and Kilgard, among others, have investigated the role of the nucleus basalis in sensory plasticity.

 Clinical significance

-Neurons of the nucleus basalis are particularly vulnerable in age-related neurodegenerative diseases such as Alzheimer's disease, Parkinson's disease, and several others.
+Neurons of the nucleus basalis are particularly vulnerable in age-related neurodegenerative diseases such as Alzheimer's disease, Parkinson's disease and several others.
 The resulting decrease in acetylcholine in the brain is thought to contribute to the decline in mental function of affected patients.
-For this reason, most currently available pharmacological treatments for dementia focus on compensating for faltering function of the nucleus basalis through artificially increasing acetylcholine levels.
+For this reason, some currently available pharmacological treatments for dementia focus on compensating for faltering function of the nucleus basalis through artificially increasing acetylcholine levels.
 Because many other systems also are compromised in neurodegenerative diseases, the benefits of selectively increasing cholinergic function are limited.